 Making a Birthday Pennant Banner

 A cute, easy to make fabric pennant banner is a great decoration for a birthday party or other event.
-This is a guide about making a birthday pennant banner
+This is a page about making a birthday pennant banner

 I love these reusable banners.
 They are great for almost any party and make great everyday decorations too.
 This is the one I made for my son's first birthday.